n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Strapi/README.md

 ### 5. Strapi2 node (get: entry)

-This node returns the information of the entry that we created using the Strapi node.
+This node returns information about the entry that we created using the Strapi node.
 ::: v-pre
 1. Select the credentials that you entered in the previous node.
 2. Click on the gears icon next to the ***Content Type*** field and click on ***Add Expression***.